Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 Here are some options for the local backups—many of them are on sale on World Backup Day:

-• Pick one of these top portable SSDs if you want to back up a laptop on the go.
-You can easily move the drive between multiple computers.
+• If you want to back up a laptop on the go, pick one of these top portable SSDs.
+You can quickly move the drive between multiple computers.

-• A desktop external drive is a better fit if you have a desktop.
-Consider the WD Mybook or My Book Duo (with RAID options), which recently has upped the storage space to 44TB.
+• If you have a desktop, an external desktop drive is a better fit.
+Consider the WD Mybook or My Book Duo (with RAID options), which nowadays has tens of TB of storage space.

 World Backup Day Sales on Amazon: The semi-complete list